vanshjangir/xdb/README.md

-# xdb
+# Xdb
-xdb is an ACID compliant database and storage engine written purely in go.\
-Testing is still going on, may contain bugs.
+Xdb is a B+Tree based storage engine with a partially implemented query executor.

 ### Features
-* Atomic updates (testing ongoing)
+* Atomic updates
-* Durable to process crashes and power failures (testing ongoing)
+* Durable to process crashes and power failures
 * Point queries in O(logn) time
 * Range queries in O(k * logn) time
 * Secondary Indexes